oliver-sey/pharmacy-management-system/README.md

 These endpoints manage transactions in the pharmacy system:

 - **POST `/transaction`**: Creates a new transaction.
 Allowed user: [Pharmacy Manager, Pharmacist]
 - **GET `/transaction/{transaction_id}`**: Retrieves a specific transaction.
 Allowed user: [Pharmacy Manager, Pharmacist]
 - **GET `/transactions`**: Lists all transactions in the system.
 Allowed user: [Pharmacy Manager, Pharmacist]

+---

+### 9. **Transaction Items CRUD Endpoints**

+These endpoints manage transaction items.
+A transaction item is like one line-item on a receipt, it is a medication and the quantity of that medication.
+A transaction is associated with multiple transaction items:

+- There is no endpoint to create a transaction item, they are created when you create a transaction and pass the medications and quantities to that endpoint.
+- **POST `/transaction`**: Creates a new transaction.
+Allowed user: [Pharmacy Manager, Pharmacist]
+- **GET `/transaction/{transaction_id}`**: Retrieves a specific transaction.
+Allowed user: [Pharmacy Manager, Pharmacist]
+- **GET `/transactions`**: Lists all transactions in the system.
+Allowed user: [Pharmacy Manager, Pharmacist]